BILL NO A02118A

-Section nine amends NPCL 713, to disallow officers from
+Section nine and ten amends NPCL 713, to disallow officers from

-receiving compensation and to disallow them from holding more than one office.
+receiving compensation and to disallow them from holding more than one

-Sections eleven and twelve amend NPCL 715 to allow the board to fix
+Sections twelve and thirteen amend NPCL 715 to allow the board to fix

 director compensation for private foundations only and to disallow the

 fixing of compensation for directors for public charities, and to

 disallow the compensation of officers at public charities.

 Section fourteen amends NPCL 717 to mandate that if there is

 compensation that said compensation must be reasonable and be subject